WAGR X class

-The X Class were a class of diesel locomotive built by Beyer, Peacock & Company and Metropolitan-Vickers, Bowesfield Works, Stockton-on-Tees for the Western Australian Government Railways between 1954 and 1956.
+The WAGR X class is a now-withdrawn class of diesel locomotives built by Beyer, Peacock & Company and Metropolitan-Vickers, Bowesfield Works, Stockton-on-Tees for the Western Australian Government Railways (WAGR) between 1954 and 1956.
+Several members of the class have been preserved.

 Construction

 In the early 1950s the Western Australian Government Railways placed the largest single Australian order for diesel locomotives, when it ordered 48 2-Do-2 locomotives from Beyer, Peacock and Company and Metropolitan-Vickers.
 All were delivered between 1954 and 1956.

 The seeds for the construction of the class were laid in by the then WAGR Chief Mechanical Engineer, Tom Marsland, with a proposal for the acquisition of 87 diesel locomotives, including 3 small jetty shunters, 18 diesel shunters and 66 mainline locomotives, later reduced to 48 when railcars were selected for suburban service.
 The proposal developed further during discussions with Beyer, Peacock regarding issues with the design of the W Class locomotive.

 Operation

 The X class revolutionised operations on the WAGR.
-Their light axle load of around 12 tons meant they could travel on all lines, and the dual cab arrangement eliminated the need for turning.
+Their light axle load of less than 10 tons meant they could travel on all lines, and the dual cab arrangement eliminated the need for turning.
 They were quickly allocated to express passenger trains including the Albany Express, Australind, Kalgoorlie Express and The Westland.
 Although considered as good runners, the eight driving wheels being attached to the rigid main frame caused these locomotives to ride roughly.